Kostadin Bashov

-Kostadin Bashov (Костадин Башов; born 26 November 1982, in Gotse Delchev) is a Bulgarian footballer who plays as a forward for Ormideia FC in Cypriot Third Division.
+Kostadin Bashov (Костадин Башов; born 26 November 1982) is a Bulgarian footballer who plays as a forward for Ormideia FC in Cypriot Third Division.

 Career

-A product of Levski Sofia's youth academy, Bashov progressed to their first-team in 2001.
+Bashov was born in Gotse Delchev.
+A product of Levski Sofia's youth academy, he progressed to their first-team in 2001.
 He made five appearances without scoring in his tenure at the club.
 He had a loan spells at Spartak Pleven, Cherno More Varna and Rodopa Smolyan.
 Bashov signed for Vidima-Rakovski Sevlievo at the beginning of the 2004–05 season.

 In January 2006, Bashov moved to Greece where he played for Ethnikos Piraeus F.C., Diagoras F.C. and Korinthos F.C.

 In January 2009, he moved to Cyprus first to play for Olympiakos Nicosia and then for Alki Larnaca.

 In August 2012, after six years spent abroad, Bashov returned to the A PFG and signed a contract with Litex Lovech.
 He made his debut on 25 August 2012, in the 0–0 home draw with Minyor Pernik.
 In February 2013, after being released from Litex, Bashov agreed terms with Cypriot side AEP Paphos until the end of the season.
 The Cypriot club was relegated to a lower division and Bashov joined Pirin Gotse Delchev in mid September 2013.